 There is clearly a distinction between how military families and their civilian counterparts think about things, usually informed by particular experiences that military families have and civilians generally do not.
 The questions we get from civilians are sometimes funny, sometimes sad and sometimes downright upsetting, but they are an effort to understand something the asker hasn’t experienced.

 The absence of those experiences is, I think, is the reason why we frequently hear the same kinds of questions from civilians we encounter.
 I wonder how often we peel back these questions and think about what’s underneath?

-Here are some frequently asked questions from civilians that I’m sure you have heard many times:
+Here are some frequently asked questions from civilians in the form of military memes that I’m sure you have heard many times:

 1. “What’s PCS?
 MWR?
 DDY?
 MOS?”